 A decentralized exchange is global service without borders that is available to any member of the free internet.
 Nodes running at every corner of the globe at all times of the day ensure transactions and settlement within seconds.
 With no need for a brick and mortar institutions, the cost of transactions can be 10x, 100x or even 1000x less than what they are with other centralised exchanges.

 In the traditional system we give out our identity, credit card information and even our passwords and keys to everyone we do business with.
 However now this is beginning to no longer be necessary for cryptocurrency trading, as everyone can keep their information, identity and keys secure while proving that they have the right credentials.

 DEX’s like the Bitshares DEX have had a downloadable client in operation of over 3 years.
 This means you need not visit a website within your browser but you can just download a software application and run it on your computer as long as you are connected to the internet.
 This is particularly useful for jurisdictions with high amounts of censorship, or for users who wish to keep their access as local and secure as possible.
-The downloadable Bitshares client has all the same features as a visiting a DEX on a website and is available for Windows, Mac OSX and various flavours of Linux.
+The downloadable Bitshares client is available for Windows, Mac OSX and Linux.

 Bitspark is a bankless money transfer ecosystem that enables businesses and people to cash in and cash out cryptocurrencies across Asia and Africa.